greena13/greena13.github.io/source/_posts/2016-08-19-emojis-are-the-solution-to-useless-commit-messages.markdown

 ### Milestones & Stability

 In an earlier version of this system there were many more states, including a WIP state.
 I found this encouraged committing partially complete and broken code and ultimately was an exercise in documenting developer ignorance.
 There was little value in recording a developer’s understanding of the code’s stability at the time of completion  - because that is precisely when a developer knows the least about it.
-Code reviews, belated realisations and changing requirements often caused the commit to be mislabelled in retrospect.
+Code reviews, belated realisations and changing requirements often caused the commit to be mislabelled in hindsight.

-Yet, two important states remain that should be quite clear at the time of committing the changes:
+Yet, three important states remain that should be quite clear at the time of committing the changes:

 - 💀 **Unstable** the code is known to be unstable or seriously incomplete, yet must be committed anyway because of some extenuating circumstances.
 This serves as a warning to all to not check out this commit and resume work.
 - 📦 **New version** indicates the closing off and releasing of a version.
 It is in this commit that the new version string is saved and it this commit that is tagged.

+### Developer oriented

+- 🏈 **Hand-off** indicates the code is being committed for the purpose of handing it from one developer to another and may not be complete or stable
+- 🏷 **Version control** denotes a commit where merging, conflict resolution or reverting an earlier commit is taking place.
+Anything that is most readily expressed as a version control operation.

 ## Concerns